StevenLambion/SwiftDux/README.md

 The state is a single, immutable structure acting as the single source of truth within the application.

 Below is an example of a todo app's state.
 It has a root `AppState` as well as an ordered list of `TodoState` objects.
-When storing entities in state, the `IdentifiableState` protocol should be used to display them in a list.

 ```swift
 import SwiftDux